-AI in the banking sector was seeded through the proliferation of data stemming from digitization, internet, mobile and more recently digital banking.
-This has evolved into machine learning, deep learning, data mining and analytics, which can identify patterns and irregularities to better understand and predict behaviors, prevent anti-money laundering, and better manage fraud, among other things.
-These technologies are greatly reducing man hours spent on low efficiency tasks, so what would typically take hours to review, can now be completed in a matter of a few seconds.
+AI in the banking sector was seeded through the proliferation of data stemming from digitization, internet, mobile, and more recently digital banking.
+This has evolved into machine learning, deep learning, data mining, and analytics, which can identify patterns and irregularities to better understand and predict behaviors, prevent anti-money laundering, and better manage fraud, among other things.
+These technologies are greatly reducing the hours spent on low efficiency tasks, so what would typically take hours to review, can now be completed in a matter of a few seconds.
 For example, JP Morgan Chase & Co implemented a program called COIN (Contract Intelligence) powered by machine learning to analyze legal documents.
-The program has helped the bank substantially decrease the number of mistakes in relation to loan-servicing in what was previous a highly manual exercise.
+The program has helped the bank substantially decrease the number of mistakes in relation to loan-servicing in what was previously a highly manual exercise.

 Merely investing in AI technology however brings limited benefits.
 The key success factor for a bank is how to effectively harness and direct its utilization.
 This means using the right combination of tools and algorithms to enhance the customer experience and having a strong internal framework of governance embedded into the bank’s own DNA to drive the AI vision.
 Many banks have begun their AI journey with chatbots or virtual personal assistants that answer customer queries.
 In fact, chatbots are being hailed as the next big thing because they are not just reducing operating costs, but speeding up service and changing the conversation with customers, while heralding a new era of personalization in the banking industry.

 Closer to home in the UAE, Mashreq Bank has introduced its chatbot to initiate an intelligent conversation with users.
-Customers can use the chatbot to browse Mashreq products and perform card-less transactions, low ticket local transfers and enquire about balance and recent transactions on an account, thus making it much easier to perform banking tasks.
-What’s more, chatbots are increasingly getting more advanced and banks are able to mine huge amounts of data and provide highly targeted and personalized experiences for customers through advanced machine learning and Natural Language Processing (NLP) capabilities.
+Customers can use the chatbot to browse Mashreq products and perform card-less transactions, low ticket local transfers and inquire about balance and recent transactions on an account, thus making it much easier to perform banking tasks.
+What’s more, chatbots are increasingly getting more advanced and banks are able to mine huge amounts of data and provide highly targeted and personalized experiences for customers through advanced machine learning and natural language processing (NLP) capabilities.